 Assumptions regarding future disbursements and receipts are made in order to manage cash liquidity and are monitored daily by the treasury department.

-The control of liquidity and cash flow for us and our subsidiaries are monitored daily by our management areas, in order to ensure that the operating cash generation and the prior raising of funds, when necessary, are sufficient to maintain our schedule of financial commitments, not generating liquidity risks for us and our subsidiaries.
+The control of liquidity and cash flow for the Company and its subsidiaries are monitored daily by the Company’s management areas, in order to ensure that the operating cash generation and the prior raising of funds, when necessary, are sufficient to maintain our schedule of financial commitments, not generating liquidity risks for us and our subsidiaries.

-The table below analyzes our financial leverage and our indebtedness indicator as of December 31, 2022, 2021 and 2020:
+The table below analyzes the Company’s financial leverage and its indebtedness indicator as of December 31, 2023, 2022 and 2021:

 Indebtedness Indicator(1)